mehdijoafshani/go-assessment-1/README.md

 - An API to add number x to the balance of one/all account(s)
 - Specify the pieces of code which have applied SOLID principle

-#### Guide
+#### 3.1 Guide
 - Comment
   - Search for #SOLID to see the examples of applied SOLID principles
   - Search for #TODO to see the possible improvements which I could not implement in the specified time period
   - Search for #Desc to see my reasons for making some specific decisions

+##### 3.2 Project structure
+from the highest level to lowest:
+1. API layer (./api)
+2. The business layer (./account)
+3. The internal layer (./internal)

 #### TODO
+- Add more tests
-- Implement delete
+- Implement delete API
-- Define more explicit error types, and assert them in tests and also use them to return more explicit HTTP error codes
+- Define more explicit error types
+  - assert them in tests
+  - use them to return more explicit HTTP error codes
-- Add error on get/update methods as there is no balance file
+- Add error in get/update methods when there is no balance file
-- Enhance project terminology
 - Rollback changes when batch update is failed
-- Wrap zap(logger) over an interface
+- Wrap zap(logger) by an interface
 - Put data validation on config